officelifehq/docs/docs/documentation/grow/e-coffee.md

 To set up the e-coffee process in the company, head over to `Adminland` > `Manage eCoffee process`.

-In this screen, you have access to a simple setting that lets you activate the eCoffee process.
+In this screen, you have access to a single setting that lets you activate the eCoffee process.

 ![](./img/e-coffee-administration.png)